carpentries-lab/metagenomics-analysis/index.md

 1) You will often be working with a large number of files, and working through the command-line rather than through a graphical user interface (GUI) allows you to automate repetitive tasks.

-2) You will often need more compute power than is available on your personal computer, and connecting to and interacting with remote computers requires a command-line interface.
+2) You will often need more computing power than is available on your personal computer, and connecting to and interacting with remote computers requires a command-line interface.

 3) You will often need to customize your analyses, and command-line tools often enable more customization than the corresponding GUI tools (if a GUI tool even exists).

 In a previous lesson, you learned how to use the bash shell to interact with your computer through a command-line interface.
 In this lesson, you will be applying this new knowledge to carry out a common metagenomics workflow - identifying Operational Taxonomic Unities (OTUs) among samples taken from two metagenomes within a location.
-We will be starting with a set of sequenced reads (.fastq files), performing some quality control steps, assembly those reads into contigs, and ending by identifying and visualizing the OTUs among these samples.
+We will be starting with a set of sequenced reads (`.fastq` files), perform some quality control steps, assemble those reads into contigs, and finish by identifying and visualizing the OTUs among these samples.

 As you progress through this lesson, keep in mind that, even if you aren’t going to be doing this same workflow in your research, you will be learning some very important lessons about using command-line bioinformatics tools.
-What you learn here will enable you to use a variety of bioinformatics tools with confidence and greatly enhance your research efficiency and productivity.
+What you are going to learn here will enable you to use a variety of bioinformatics tools with confidence and greatly enhance your research efficiency and productivity.